DigitalHarborFoundation/pi-portal-v1/src/lessons/css-typography.md

 ### Steps:

 1. Open your project and open your stylesheet -- this example assumes you named it _style.css_
-2. Change some of the font size and weights on your existing pages.
+2. Change some of the font sizes and weights on your existing pages.
 3. Open the **live server** if you haven't already
 4. As you change your CSS the live server preview updates!